 How To Cook With Stainless Steel Cookware?

-There are two main things to prevent sticking food on stainless steel, heat, and oil.
+There are two main things to prevent sticking food on stainless steel, heat and oil.
 In this section of how to cook with stainless steel cookware, I’ll talk about the process of cooking with stainless steel without sticking the food on the pan.

 Heat it up

 The very first thing to make sure with stainless steel cookware is to preheat the pan before cooking.
-If you don’t heat the pan up properly, the food will get stuck at the bottom and ruin the food.
-For the integrity, great color and texture and crisp of the food, remember to preheat the pan.
+If you don’t heat the pan properly, the food will get stuck at the bottom and ruin the food.
+For the integrity, great color and texture, and crisp of the food, remember to preheat the pan.

 Is the heat adequate?

 Clean the stainless steel pan and light up the stove, and then you can put the pan on the stove.
-Wait for a while, put your hand on the pan without touching it, or you can touch it on the side as well.
+Please wait for a while, put your hand on the pan without touching it, or you can touch it on the side as well.
 You should be able to feel the warmth of the pan when it’s hot enough to cook.